-Equine massage increases performance by decreasing muscle tension and spasm, allowing the muscle/tendon unit to function at it's full range of motion.
+Equine bodywork increases performance by decreasing muscle tension and spasm, allowing the muscle/tendon unit to function at it's full range of motion.

 Healthy and elastic muscles are less prone to injury, and recover faster after performance.

-Utilizing massage therapy in addition as part of your horse’s maintenance program can prevent injuries by identifying underlying issues before they impact performance.
+Utilizing bodywork therapy in addition as part of your horse’s maintenance program can prevent injuries by identifying underlying issues before they impact performance.